exogen/script-atomic-onload/README.md

 try; for example, [jQuery’s `getScript`][jquery] does not make this guarantee, documenting that “The callback is fired once the script has been loaded but not necessarily executed.”
 Those that do try often try *very hard* and end up being far too clever and still incorrect.
+In giving IE a pass on this behavior, many loaders have left other browsers broken as well.

 If you haven’t designed for it by bundling all your code or using a system like AMD, having other code run in between your script and its `onload`